rabbitmq/rabbitmq-website/site/contact.md

 The list offers a free, best effort support from the community and the RabbitMQ core team.
 There is no guarantee of response or specific turnaround time.

+### Discord Community Server

+Feel free to join our [Discord community server](https://discord.gg/VwWnkG3GWy).

+The channel offers free of charge, best effort support from the community.
+There is no guarantee of response or specific turnaround time.

 ### Community Slack

-Feel free to join our [RabbitMQ community Slack](https://rabbitmq-slack.herokuapp.com/).
+Feel free to join our [RabbitMQ community Slack](https://slack.rabbitmq.com/).

-The channel offers a free, best effort support from the community.
+The channel offers free of charge, best effort support from the community.
 There is no guarantee of response or specific turnaround time.

 ### GitHub